 Research groups could request for automating data collection and processing as well as tutoring (workshops, group discussions, ...).

-Data Analysis can be free of charge, but a consultant can accept or refuse the analysis of data dependent on the available time in relation to the perceived importance of the study.
+Data Analysis can be free of charge, but a consultant can accept or refuse the analysis of data dependent on the available time in relation to the perceived importance and potential of the study.
 Researchers are advised to request for assistance well in time, no guarantees are given on immediate support.
 For a more involved commitment, for example large scale projects, researchers are advised to discuss the expected contribution and suitable compensation well in advance.
 Such involved commitment would ideally be part of a project proposal to attract the required funding.

 Co-authorship includes a commitment to help with the communication of methods, statistics and results, as well as to the review process.

 Interfaculty Center Data processing & Statistics, Vrije Universiteit Brussel